liaochenlanruo/pgcgap/docs/index.md

   - The function of constructing a single-copy core protein phylogenetic tree was added to "Pan".
   - Fixed a bug of plot_3Dpie.R, Optimized image display, and a fan chart has been added.
   - Fixed a bug for plotting the ANI matrix.

+- V1.0.10

+  - Add the "AntiRes" function to screening of contigs for antimicrobial and virulence genes.